zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Set the Remote Video Display Mode (setRemoteRenderMode)
+#### Sets the Remote Video Display Mode (setRemoteRenderMode)

 ```
 - (int)setRemoteRenderMode:(NSUInteger)uid
                       mode:(AgoraVideoRenderMode) mode;
 ```

 This method configures the remote video display mode.
-The application can call this method multiple times to change the display mode.
+The app can call this method multiple times to change the display mode.

 <table>
 <colgroup>